 Procuring Discourse Hosting from CDCK

-This guide is a short introduction to Discourse forum software and Civilized Discourse Construction Kit, Inc., the firm behind it, for companies familiar with more traditional software procurement.
-If Discourse hosting from CDCK is your procurement team’s first open source deal, or if you’re familiar with open source and wonder how it plays out for Discourse specifically, this guide is for you.
+This guide is a short introduction to the Discourse open-source forum software and Civilized Discourse Construction Kit, Inc., the firm behind it, for companies familiar with traditional software procurement.
+If Discourse hosting from CDCK is your procurement team’s first open-source deal, or if you’re familiar with open-source software and wonder how it plays out for Discourse, this guide is for you.